JuliaClimate/MeshArrays.jl/docs/src/main.md

 ## Visualization, Particles, Transports

 A simple way to plot a `MeshArray` consists in plotting each elementary array separately.
-This method is illustrated in the [Tutorial](@ref) along with others that produce global maps.
+This method is illustrated in the [Tutorials](@ref) along with others that produce global maps.
 The [JuliaClimate Notebooks](https://juliaclimate.github.io/GlobalOceanNotebooks/) provide additional examples and a series of use case examples related to Earth System transports.
 This include using gridded flow fields to integrate transports, streamfunctions, budgets.

 Lagrangian trajectories are readily computed with [IndividualDisplacements.jl](https://github.com/JuliaClimate/IndividualDisplacements.jl) when velocity fields are provided as `MeshArray`s.
 Another set of examples shows that `MeshArrays.jl` can ingest any standard grid from the [MIT general circulation model](https://mitgcm.readthedocs.io/en/latest/?badge=latest) with I/O routines provided by [MITgcmTools.jl](https://github.com/gaelforget/MITgcmTools.jl) as also demontrated in [ClimateModels.jl](https://github.com/gaelforget/ClimateModels.jl) and the [JuliaClimate Notebooks](https://juliaclimate.github.io/GlobalOceanNotebooks/).